Abloom is a Norwegian advocacy NGO raising awareness about and creating meaningful and empowering activities for:

-The festival was created in 2012 as Handy Film Festival, but we later switched its name to Abloom Film Festival.
-The very word 'abloom' means, obviously, in full bloom, which is supposed to reflect what the organization and its departments represent.
+The festival was created in 2012 as Handy Film Festival, but we later changed its name to Abloom Film Festival.
+The very word 'abloom' means, obviously, in full bloom, which is supposed to reflect what the organization represents.
 Abloom was founded by Faridah S. Nabaggala, who herself is a mother of a child with disability.

 Growth and strength

 Since then the festival and organization has grown a lot.
-The festival in 2016 had 2650 participants!
-This year's festival in November will also have a children's day, kick-off event, youngsters' day, kindergarten day, family, a full-blown conference and much more.
-Growth everywhere!
+The festival in 2018 had more than 3000 participants!
+This year's festival in November will also have a children's day, kick-off event, youth day, kindergarten day, family day, a full-blown conference and much more.
+Growth!

-And more and more people are joining in as members, volunteers, political contacts, allies and supports...
+And more and more people are joining in as members, volunteers, political contacts, allies and supporters...
 Now we are truly proud to call ourselves a dynamic, energetic and effective organization.